 Lower back pain may be the most common type of back pain, but there are also several other types, including neck pain, frozen shoulder, upper or middle back pain, sciatica, whiplash and ankylosing spondylitis.

 Nobody really knows why this happens, but it’s thought that a shoulder injury or shoulder surgery could increase your risk of developing a frozen shoulder.
-Other risk factors include having diabetes, Dupuytren’s contracture (where one or more fingers contract into the palm of the hand) or some other health problems including heart disease and stroke.
+Other risk factors include having diabetes, though it’s unclear why this is the case.

 If you’ve suffered a neck injury where your head was suddenly forced forwards, backwards or sideways, the result can be a condition called whiplash.
 Often associated with road accidents, whiplash describes damaged tendons and ligaments in the neck, causing pain, tenderness, stiffness and limited mobility in the neck, as well as headaches.